 - The HDF-EOS to GeoTIFF Conversion Tool (HEG) can reformat, re-project, and perform stitching/mosaicing and subsetting operations on HDF-EOS objects. - HDFView is a simple, visual interface for opening, inspecting, and editing HDF files.
-Users can view file hierarchy in a tree structure, modify the contents of a data set, add, delete and modify attributes, and create new files. - The MODIS Conversion Toolkit (MCTK) plug-in for ENVI can ingest, process, and georeference every known MODIS data set, including products distributed with EASE-Grid projections.
-The toolkit includes support for swath projection and grid reprojection and comes with an API for large batch processing jobs. - NSIDC's Hierarchical Data Format | Earth Observing System (HDF-EOS) Web page contains information about HDF-EOS, plus tools to extract binary and ASCII objects, instructions to uncompress and geolocate HDF-EOS data files, and links to obtain additional HDF-EOS resources.
+Users can view file hierarchy in a tree structure, modify the contents of a data set, add, delete and modify attributes, and create new files. - What is HDF-EOS? an NSIDC FAQ - The MODIS Conversion Toolkit (MCTK) plug-in for ENVI can ingest, process, and georeference every known MODIS data set, including products distributed with EASE-Grid projections.
+The toolkit includes support for swath projection and grid reprojection and comes with an API for large batch processing jobs.